Inzimam-Ur/The-Impact-of-Sustainable-Development-Goals-on-the-Success-of-Online-Crowdfunding-Campaigns-/README.md

 ---

 ## 🔒 Data Availability
-The original dataset is avaiable on site [website](https://webrobots.io/kickstarter-datasets) | / **not publicly available** due to confidentiality.
+The original dataset is avaiable on site [website](https://webrobots.io/kickstarter-datasets).The Clean dataset for 5 years along with the Identified SDGs dataset is  **not publicly available** due to confidentiality but can be made avaiable upon individual request.
-However, processed variables and results summaries are included in the repository for transparency.

 Researchers may contact the author for data-sharing inquiries.

 ---